JoeyDelp/JoSIM/README.md

 ---

 ## Changelog
+### v2.6.4
+- Added the ability to specify CPR in the JJ model to enable non-sinusoidal CPRs needed for pi-junctions.

 ### v2.6.3
 - Fixed a bug where Windows and CentOS parameters do not coincide.
 Issue was due to expression substitution.